Thursday, October 9, 2025

 Yuvvraj Singh

-Yuvvraj Singh is a Research Intern at Centre for Land Warfare Studies (CLAWS), focusing his research on the USA and its implications on the Global South.
+Yuvvraj Singh is a Research Assistant at Centre for Land Warfare Studies (CLAWS), focusing his research on the USA and its implications on the Global South.
 He holds a Master's and Bahcelor's in Political Science (with specialisation in International Relations) from Kirori Mal College, Delhi University.
 He has previously worked at ORF, NITI Aayog, and Ministry of External Affairs (ICWA), researching on a range of topics concerning the Global South, Conflict, Maritime Security, and Sustainability.
 His research has also been published at several national and international fora like The Diplomat, RT, Indian Council of World Affairs, among others.
 He can be reached at [email protected].

 Leave a Reply Cancel reply